-- 1) The implementation of the Department of Mental Health and Substance Abuse's Three-Year Tobacco Prevention and Control Plan resulted in significant achievements to include the recruitment of a full-time Tobacco Control Technical Consultant and the subcontracting of prevention and educational services to community-based organizations.
-Fact sheets and other educational resources have been developed and distributed to all 19 village mayors, members and constituents of the University of Guam's Tobacco Advisory Group, regional representatives from the Western Pacific who attended the Chiefs' Executive Summit on Health, the participants of the 2006 Youth-for-Youth Conference, the 2006 APPEAL National Conference, National Conference on Tobacco or Health, World Tobacco Conference, Annual Asia-Pacific Conference on Tobacco or Health and other significant events and venues held locally, regionally and nationally.
+1) The implementation of the Department of Mental Health and Substance Abuse's Three-Year Tobacco Prevention and Control Plan resulted in significant achievements to include the recruitment of a full-time Tobacco Control Technical Consultant and the subcontracting of prevention and educational services to community-based organizations.
+Fact sheets and other educational resources have been developed and distributed to all 19 village mayors, members and constituents of the University of Guam's Tobacco Advisory Group, regional representatives from the Western Pacific who attended the Chiefs' Executive Summit on Health, the participants of the 2007 Youth-for-Youth Conference, the 2007 APPEAL National Conference, National Conference on Tobacco or Health, World Tobacco Conference, Annual Asia-Pacific Conference on Tobacco or Health, 9th National Synar Workshop, and other significant events and venues held locally, regionally and nationally.
 A music CD entitled Rock Against Tobacco was produced by local teens, as well as a newsletter for educating their peers about the harmful effects of tobacco use.
-Television and radio airtime has been secured for promoting these efforts throughout Guam. - 2) Progress made in Tobacco Prevention and Control Program: - Recruitment of Tobacco Control Technical Consultant - Approval and Implementation of Tobacco Prevention and Control Plan - Secured legislative approval for MSA funding extension through June 2005 - Certification of Tobacco Cessation Facilitator - Tobacco Cessation Workshops Conducted - Production of Audio and Print Media Educational Resources - Development of Mass Media Campaign Plan - APPEAL Leaders Training-of-Trainers (18 Trainers) - APPEAL Leadership Summit (40-60 fellows) - Increased (90%) Tobacco Vendor Compliance (P.L.
-24-278) - Membership in UOG Tobacco Advisory Group (TAG) - Advocacy for Local Policies that support Effective Tobacco Control Strategies - 3) "Selling Tobacco: Fact Sheet for Vendors and Sales Clerks" were distributed to all vendors during the actual Synar Compliance Inspection Survey.
+Television and radio airtime has been secured for promoting these efforts throughout Guam.

+- 2) Progress made in Tobacco Prevention and Control Program: - Recruitment of Tobacco Control Technical Consultant - Approval and Implementation of Tobacco Prevention and Control Plan - Secured legislative approval for MSA funding extension through June 2007 - Certification of Tobacco Cessation Facilitator - Tobacco Cessation Workshops Conducted - Production of Audio and Print Media Educational Resources - Development of Mass Media Campaign Plan - APPEAL Leaders Training-of-Trainers (18 Trainers) - APPEAL Leadership Summit (40-60 fellows) - Increased (90%) Tobacco Vendor Compliance (P.L.
+24-278) - Membership in UOG Tobacco Advisory Group (TAG) - Advocacy for Local Policies that support Effective Tobacco Control Strategies - Establishment of the "Natasha Protection Act" public law, making most public places totally smoke-free (except bars) - Training of Brief Tobacco Cessation Intervention Training to Community and School Leaders - Training of Facilitators for Brief Tobacco Cessation Intervention Training - Conduct Tobacco Control Community Readiness Survey among Guam's Community key leaders for the Tobacco Control Strategic Planning Workshop - Establishment of "Guam Quit-Line" thru Department of Public Health and Social Services with funds from the Centers for Disease Control and Prevention (CDC) and the American Legacy Foundation - Substance Abuse Prevention Specialist Training (SAPST) provided to various community organization leaders - Training of Trainers for Substance Abuse Prevention Specialist Training (SAPST) conducted - Several Government of Guam agencies became 100% tobacco-free campus policy: Department of Mental Health and Substance Abuse, Department of Corrections, Guam Memorial Hospital, Guam Community College, University of Guam, and the Office of the Governor. - 3) "Selling Tobacco: Fact Sheet for Vendors and Sales Clerks" were distributed to all vendors during the actual Synar Compliance Inspection Survey.
 These fact sheets for tobacco vendors incorporates tobacco control messages with information on the rationale and conduct of the inspections, the need for compliance by vendors, and the consequences of non-compliance.
 Vendors use these resources during employee orientation sessions and are also displayed in their workplaces.
-These facts sheets are also provided to new vendors during the initial process of obtaining a business license and during the renewal of licenses.

-4) Vendors who comply with the law are awarded a "Certificate of Compliance" on the spot.
+These facts sheets are also provided to new vendors during the initial process of obtaining a business license and during the renewal of licenses. - 4) Vendors who comply with the law are awarded a "Certificate of Compliance" on the spot.